PDC-support/benchmarks-procurement/benchmarks/GROMACS/README.md

 The ensemble benchmark will be evaluated as a throughput benchmark and thus requires a minimum performance:

-- On phase 1, the performance of an individual run should not be less than 80 ns/day.
+- On phase 1, the performance of an individual run must not be less than 80 ns/day.
-- On phase 2, the performance of an individual run should not be less than 200 ns/day.
+- On phase 2, the performance of an individual run must not be less than 200 ns/day.

 The strong scaling benchmark does not have a minimum performance.